Yashika221/Jeans_point_website/README.md

 This is my first website that made with moveable features of Javascript using bootstrap inbuilt classes and elements.This is Frontend project of e_commerce website(Mens Wear Showroom named Jeans Point).
 Project is deployed on Vercel App.
-You can visit here to see full project view:- https://jeans-point-website-theta.vercel.app/
+You can visit here to see full project view:- https://jeans-point-website-theta.vercel.app/ Skills used in this project:-
+HTML5
+CSS
+Bootstrap 5
+Javascript
+React js hooks
+Javascript moveable animations.

 # Getting Started with Create React App